karrick/gorill/README.md

 ##### ShortWriter

-If a test needs an `io.Writer` that simulates write errors, the test could wrap an existing `io.Writer` with a `ShortWriter`.
+If a test needs an `io.Writer` that simulates write errors, the test could wrap an existing `io.Writer` with a `gorill.ShortWriter`.
 Writes to the resultant `io.Writer` will work as before, unless the length of data to be written exceeds some preset limit.
 In this case, only the preset limit number of bytes will be written to the underlying `io.Writer`, but the write will return this limit and an `io.ErrShortWrite` error.

 ```Go
     func TestShortWrites(t *testing.T) {